Jasonfallen/HaoCheng-Xu-Essay/README.md

-# HaoCheng-Xu-Essay
+# HaoCheng-Xu-Essay Collection
-This is the folder of HaoCheng Xu's previously completed projects and essays.
+This is the folder of projects and papers that HaoCheng Xu had previously completed in his university courses and research projects.